codestorm1/vintage_cell/notes.md

 - Add charger for WaveShare - just use an add-on board

 Code:
-* get the volume up
+* get the volume up - check out the modem's WaveSahre wiki
-* dialing detection is off, fix it
+* dialing detection is off, fix it - (maybe only when not pausing between digits?)
-√ fona_modem: detect call and let client know
-* nerves_cell: Write code to handle message of incoming call.
-Ring bell, change state to incoming_ring handle incoming_ring_stopped, timeout bell

 Physical:
-* Design and print bigger case to hold waveshare
 * Fit bell and battery
 * Wire and fit everything into MonoPhone